Suni Hạ Linh: 2024: Ride the Wind 2024

 In spring 2024, she released two singles: "Xuân bướm xinh" (mashup 4 songs: "Hoa cỏ mùa xuân", "Khúc giao mùa", "Con bướm xuân" and "Xuân đã về") and "Lạc khách" (with Juun D).

 In April 2024, she participated in the program Ride the Wind 2024 organized by Hunan Television.
 This is the fifth season of Sisters Who Make Waves.
 She advanced to the finals, but did not win a debut spot.

 Style

 Suni Hạ Linh is fluent in Vietnamese, English, Korean and Chinese.
 She is a lover of Korean music.
-However, she still identifies herself as a Vietnamese artist and singing songs for Vietnamese audiences.
-In many years, she pursued the image of a colorful, sweet, gentle, girl and is likened to the "girl next door".
+She still identifies herself as a Vietnamese artist and singing songs for Vietnamese audiences.
+In years, she pursued the image of a colorful, sweet, gentle, girl and is likened to the "girl next door".
 The singer is praised for her sweet and clear voice.
 In 2024, she changed her style and showing a preference for darker colors.
 Responding to Elle Vietnam, she said that the image of a gentle, pure and dreamy girl is only aspects that make up about 30% of her personality.
 She compares herself to "a caterpillar that has turned into a butterfly but cannot escape from the cocoon" and wants to express the remaining 70% of her personality.